Unions with UNIONS: Using galaxy-galaxy lensing to probe galaxy mergers: Results and Discussion

+The low concentrations may also be due to halo assembly bias.
+It is well established that galaxies in lower density environments tend to form later and have lower concentrations than their counterparts in more overdense regions \citep[e.g.,][]{Wechsler2002, Maccio2007}.
+For our halo masses of $\mhalo\sim4\times10^{12}\Msun \sim 10^{12.4}\,h^{-1}\Msun$, however, \citet[figure 10]{Maccio2007} show that this dependence is weak or even slightly reversed (i.e., slightly higher concentrations in underdense regions).
+A more careful analysis of the impact of halo assembly bias on weak lensing measurements is beyond the scope of this paper and is deferred to later work.

 Table \ref{tab:hyp_test_fit} also contains the SHMRs of our various datasets.
 By comparing the SHMRs of our post-mergers to our controls, we can determine if sustained, elevated SF occurs during the merger process that is sufficient to produce a detectable difference in their SHMRs.
 While the SHMRs themselves may be subject to systematic errors, the \emph{ratio} of the SHMRs of these matched samples should be robust because systematics will affect the halo masses in the same way.
 Our observed ratio of the post-merger SHMR to control SHMR is $\ratio=0.58\errs{0.53}{0.28}$ (cf.~Table \ref{tab:hyp_test_fit}).
-Using the models from \citet{Hudson2015} and the average stellar mass of the post-mergers in Table \ref{tab:hyp_test_fit}, our results rule out extreme ($\gtrsim\,$60 per cent) bursts of SF at the 95 per cent confidence level.
-Therefore, merger events do not, in general, yield galaxies with extreme SHMRs relative to non-mergers.
-Indeed, \citet{Ferreira2024_oct} find that galaxies with $\Mstar\sim10^{11}\Msun$ only increase their final stellar masses by $\approx\,$10 per cent after a merger \citep[see also][]{Reeves2024}.
+Using the models from \citet{Hudson2015} and the average stellar mass of the post-mergers in Table \ref{tab:hyp_test_fit}, our results rule out extreme ($\gtrsim\,$60\%) bursts of SF at the 95\% confidence level.
+This perhaps indicates that merger events do not, in general, yield galaxies with extreme SHMRs relative to non-mergers.
+Indeed, \citet{Ferreira2024_oct} find that galaxies with $\Mstar\sim10^{11}\Msun$ only increase their final stellar masses by $\approx\,$10\% after a merger \citep[see also][]{Reeves2024}.
 Such a burst would predict $\ratio \sim 1.4$, consistent with our result.

-To detect a starburst of similar ($\approx\,$10 per cent) magnitude using weak lensing, we would require a sample of $\sim$15\,000 post-mergers to reduce our observed error in $\ratio$ to $\lesssim\,$0.2.
+To detect a starburst of similar ($\approx\,$10\%) magnitude using weak lensing, we would require a sample of $\sim$15\,000 post-mergers to reduce our observed error in $\ratio$ to $\lesssim\,$0.2.
 This is about 10 times larger than the current sample.
-Assuming 5 per cent of observed galaxies are merger products \citep{Casteels2014,Ferreira2024}, the full dataset would therefore need to have $\sim$300\,000 galaxies with individual redshift measurements.
+Assuming 5\% of observed galaxies are merger products \citep{Casteels2014,Ferreira2024}, the full dataset would therefore need to have $\sim$300\,000 galaxies with individual redshift measurements.

 A post-merger sample of this size is most likely to come from either lenses that only have photometric, not spectroscopic, redshifts or from surveys by \textit{Euclid} or the Dark Energy Spectroscopic Instrument (DESI).
 In addition to a larger post-merger sample, DESI should also be able to obtain redshifts and other measurements for galaxies that are within 55\arcsec of each other since its survey strategy observes the same patches of sky multiple times.
 This is in contrast to SDSS, where most areas in the sky are only covered by one pointing so galaxies that are too close together only have a single redshift due to fibre collisions, as in our current catalogue (also see the discussion in Section \ref{sec:env_control}).
 The DESI data would therefore make our environment control more robust, since neighbouring galaxies that were previously missed are now accounted for.
 Finally, DESI surveys are also deeper than SDSS, which should provide lenses at a more optimal redshift for UNIONS source galaxies.